recked/ems-app/README.md

 ####Features
 - Member list
-- Weekly activity list
-  - List of which members still need to do weeklies
+- List of which members still need to do weekly activities